Azure-Samples/ASA-Samples-Restful-Application/README.md

 If you have already provisioned the resources with the consumption plan and want to try the Standard plan, you need to run `azd down` first to delete the resources, and then run the above command and `azd up` again to provision and deploy.

-#### Request an access token
+#### Obtain the access token

-The RESTful APIs acts as a resource server, which is protected by Azure AD.
-Before acquiring an access token, it's required to register another application in Azure AD and grant permissions to the client application, which is named `ToDoWeb`.
+The RESTful APIs acts as a resource server, which is protected by your Microsoft Entra tenant.
+Before acquiring an access token, it's required to register another application in your Microsoft Entra and grant permissions to the client application, which is named `ToDoWeb`.

 ##### Register the client application

-This section provides the steps to register an application in Azure AD, which is used to add the permissions of app `ToDo`.
+This section provides the steps to register an application in your Microsoft Entra tenant, which is used to add the permissions of app `ToDo`.

 1. Sign in to the [Azure portal](https://portal.azure.com/).

 1. If you have access to multiple tenants, use the **Directory + subscription** filter !["Switch tenant"](assets/portal-directory-subscription-filter.png) to select the tenant in which you want to register an application.

-1. Search for and Select **Azure Active Directory**.
+1. Search for and Select **Microsoft Entra ID**.

 1. Under **Manage**, select **App registrations** > **New registration**.